Homebrew/homebrew-cask/CONTRIBUTING.md

 ### Good Things to Know

-* In order to get the checksum for the file, the easiest way is to run `shasum <file>`.
+* In order to get the SHA-1 checksum for the file, the easiest way is to run `shasum <file>`.
+A few casks use SHA-256 checksums instead of SHA-1 checksums: they replace the `sha1` field with a `sha256` field.
+The easiest way to get the SHA-256 checksum is to run `shasum -a 256 <file>`.
 * If the application does not have versioned downloads, you can skip the checksum by specifying `no_checksum`, which takes no arguments.
 * We have some conventions for projects without version-specific URLs. `latest`